 In the Bible it is written, “Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body is of Christ.”
 (Col 2:16-17) A shallow reading of this text may suggest to us that certain aspects of the Mosaic Law (Torah) are no longer applicable.
 In particular, the words “let no man judge you” suggest that we should not worry about breaking dietary or sabbatical laws.
 Additionally, the words, “which are a shadow … but the body is of Christ,” seem to suggest that the ceremonial details of the law merely foreshadowed what has now been fulfilled in Christ, that the Old Testament rules and regulations were temporary and are no longer important for us.
 Many well-respected Christians take this view on the text, and in doing so appear to ignore Christ’s plain statements in the Sermon On the Mount that He intended no such thing, telling us specifically not to think this way.
 (Mt 5:17-19) (Keep My Commandments) We should therefore address this text all the more carefully and thoroughly.

 This divine shadow is not merely the kind of flat grey shadow we find in nature; it is similar in that it has less dimension and fullness than its source … but this does not imply that these feasts and holy days are not valuable at all.
-They do, in fact, comprise a four-dimensional image of spiritual realities, playing them out in both space and time, over and over again through time; the biblical shadow is in itself a robust, recurring spiritual tangibility which we can actually explore, savor and relish; each facet is rich with detail which we may study and contemplate together in community year after year.
+They do, in fact, comprise a four-dimensional image of spiritual realities, playing them out in both space and time, over and over again through time; the biblical shadow in God’s Feasts is in itself a robust, recurring spiritual tangibility which we can actually explore, savor and relish; each facet is rich with detail which we may study and contemplate together in community year after year.
 Each new cycle brings new insights and delights as we compare scripture with scripture, journeying together with God and delighting in His ways.
 We cannot explore even these shadowy things fully, though we try, for they cast for us an image of the unfathomable, the infinite riches and glory of Christ Himself.

 The spring feasts of Passover, Unleavened Bread, Firstfruits, and Pentecost, were evidently fulfilled in Christ’s first coming, at least in part, precisely on their respective feast days.
 But even the written record of their fulfillment is itself another kind of rich shadow — and not the reality itself.
 The fall feasts: Trumpets, Atonement, Tabernacles, as well as the remaining monthly and weekly feasts, have evidently not yet been even partially fulfilled … and if the spring feasts are any indication of a pattern, they each point us to eschatological events of a profoundly cataclysmic and mysterious nature, each revealing more and more of the mind, glory and power of Christ.

 If we are to connect with God in His Ways, as He evidently intends for us to, it is imperative that we engage with Him in both of these two shadow-types which He has so richly provided us, both the written Word and the recurring feasts and sabbaths.
-Anyone thinking that the written Word is the infinitely better of these two shadows, sufficient without the other, has not yet enjoyed the rich wholesomeness of the feasts.
+Anyone thinking the written Word is infinitely the better of these two shadows, sufficient without the other, has not yet enjoyed the rich wholesomeness of the feasts.
 The two work together in a complimentary fashion, each embellishing and enriching the other in the heart set on fellowshipping with the living God as He bids us join Him in His works.

-Rather than encouraging us to ignore the biblical feasts and sabbaths, as many would from this passage, God rather seems to be calling us toward them, encouraging us to cherish and keep them as His gifts to us so that we might be aligned with Him in what He is doing, and not be “in darkness, that that Day should overtake (us) as a thief.”
+Rather than encouraging us to ignore the biblical feasts and sabbaths, as many would from this passage, God rather seems to be calling us toward them, encouraging us to cherish and keep them as His gifts to us so that we might be more aligned with Him in what He is doing, and not be “in darkness, that that Day should overtake (us) as a thief.”
 (1Th 5:4)

 Next, let us consider what the word therefore is there in our text for.
 It provides the grounding and motivation for Paul’s instruction to “let no man judge you,” connecting and integrating the command with the preceding two verses … which explain that the man-made laws separating Jew and Gentile have been invalidated in and by the work of Christ.
 (For a full development and explanation of this concept please see One New Man, which addresses Ephesians 2:14-15 in detail, another very similar text commonly used to teach that Torah has been abolished by Christ, and explains the historical context more fully.)
-Based on this truth, Paul is saying that Gentile believers should not allow themselves to be intimidated, manipulated, pressured or coerced into submitting to Jewish man-made traditions in order to maintain a right standing with God or to fully participate in the spiritual community of the Church.
+Based on this truth, Paul is saying Gentile believers should not allow themselves to be intimidated, manipulated, pressured or coerced into submitting to Jewish man-made traditions in order to maintain a right standing with God or to fully participate in the spiritual community of the Church.

 Let No Man Judge You